itterheim/Electron-Serial-Port-Monitor/README.md

 This is a work in progress.

 ## Data requirements
-- messages are separated by `\n`
+- messages separated by `\n`

 ### chart and table
-- values sparated by comma `,`
+- values separated by comma `,`
-- first message containse data header
+- first message contains data header
 - first value is used for the `x` axis
 - values are parsed as `float` or ignored